pinco227/D-man/README.md

     - The website features a ***Media Session API*** which offers user a better control on any device.
 The media keeps playing while browser is minimized or device is locked.
 The browser (desktop) or the device has it's own implementation of Media Session API and it effectively communicates with the website to control the player.

       ![media session screenshot](https://github.com/pinco227/D-man/blob/main/docs/media-session-ss.png)
+    - It also uses ```localStorage``` to save the player state in order to be able to be resumed when returning.
 - ### Music Library
     A library of songs well organised in collections as albums.
 Each album can be played (normal or shuffled) individually, all albums cand be played (normal or shuffled) at once.
 Each song has a play button to be selected as starting song while loading the album's playlist.
 - ### Video Library